ansible-network/vyos/docs/config_manager/save.md

 # Save active configuration to config.boot
-The `save` function will save the current active configuration to config.boot.
+The `config_manager/save` function will save the current active configuration to config.boot.
 This function is idempotent.

 ## How to save the active configuration
-To save the current active configuration to config.boot simply invoke the `save` function on the target device.
+To save the current active configuration to config.boot simply invoke the `config_manager/save` function on the target device.
 There are no additional configuration options available for this function.

-Below is an example of calling the `save` function from the playbook.
+Below is an example of calling the `config_manager/save` function from the playbook.

 ```
 - hosts: vyos